pluracoin/PluraCoin/README.md

-The PluraCOIN (PLURA) is a anonymous cryptocurrency and privacy centric with opaque and more analysis resistant blockchain.
+The PluraCoin (PLURA) is a anonymous cryptocurrency and privacy centric with opaque and more analysis resistant blockchain.

 ## Building PluraCoin